 Hearing aid dispensers work in a variety of settings from private practice to medical clinics to universities.
 Find a practitioner that you are confident can guide you along the journey.
 It’s also important to look for a practitioner who is geographically close to you and easy to access.
 The directory on our site includes clinic descriptions, staff biographies and patient reviews to help you find the right hearing center for you.

-It is noted above that a hearing aid costs about $2.66 per day, about the cost of a fancy coffee.
+One hearing aid costs about $2.66 per day or the price of a medium coffee.
 Another factor to consider is the financial impact of not spending that money on hearing aids.
 It is hard enough to put a price on the missed conversations with your spouse or the sounds you enjoy.
 However, if you are still working, you are losing money due to your hearing loss.
 A study by the Better Hearing Institute looked at over 40,000 households and found that untreated hearing loss reduced income on average by $12,000 per year and on the high end, up to $30,000 a year.
 The good news is that the use of hearing aids was shown to mitigate the effects of that by 50%.
 Not a bad return on investment.

 Most importantly, if you want to get the most out of your investment, you need to wear the hearing aids every day.
 The first few days will be long and tiring but your brain will quickly adjust to the new stimulation if you let it.
 Once you muster through the first week, you’ll be well on your way to hearing aid success!